Get

 Australian Shepherds, or Aussies, are a fun and active dog breed that many people love for their companionship and exuberant personalities.
 They make excellent companions for active people, and they are typically known to be good with children, making them suitable for families.

 If you live in an apartment, though, you may be wondering if you could have an Aussie.
-In general, we can say that it is alright for Australian Shepherds to live in an apartment.
+In general, it’s okay for Australian Shepherds to live in an apartment.
 However, there are some things you need to know before you bring home an Aussie.

 Can Aussies Live in Apartments?